 The average response rate for text messages in general is 90 seconds, so be prepared to respond quickly (and succinctly).
 To save time, create text-specific macros, keeping in mind that the average text character limit is 160 characters.

-Take advantage of customer profiles
+Take advantage of profiles

 Teams can get started with Text in minutes—no coding or additional software is required.
-Text, a feature of Zendesk Talk (available on the Talk Basic and Advanced plans), allows companies to provide customers with one phone number for both phone and text support.
+Text, a feature of Zendesk Talk (available on the Talk Basic and Advanced plans), allows companies to offer customers with one phone number for both phone and text support.